 Fermilab, the premier particle physics laboratory in the US, is seeking to unite researchers and engineers who are currently spread out throughout the sprawling 6,800-acre campus into a new facility: the Integrated Engineering Research Center (IERC).
 The new building aims to foster a collaborative spirit, improve operational efficiency by co-locating the research and engineering teams, and support ongoing particle physics research that includes the Deep Underground Neutrino Experiment.

-When completed, the 85,000ft2, two-story structure will be the most high-profile building constructed on the campus since the iconic Wilson Hall opened in 1973.
+The 80,000ft2, two-story structure is the most high-profile building constructed on the campus since the iconic Wilson Hall opened in 1973.
 Working with Fermilab and the project team, which includes architectural firm Perkins&Will, Arup provided structural, mechanical, electrical, and plumbing engineering services, as well as fire and life safety, lighting, information technology and communications, acoustics, and audio-visual consulting.

 Fostering closer collaboration